Ostrów Lubelski: Establishment and early history

 On 25 January 1548, King Sigismund the Old granted a foundation privilege to Ostrów along with a privilege of hereditary office to Wacław Grzymała, a nobleman.
 At that time the area of Ostrów stretched over 1985 hectares.
 Ostrów became a royal town, holding a right to organise Saturday markets and collecting duty on the road from Lublin to Parczew.
 The fact that it was located on the Polish-Lithuanian route was advantageous for the development of trade and consequently the town.
-Administratively it was located in the Lublin Voivodeship in the Lesser Poland Province of the Polish Crown.
+Administratively it was located in the Lublin Voivodeship in the Lesser Poland Province of the Kingdom of Poland.

 In 1565 the population of Ostrów numbered about 1800 inhabitants, mostly Poles.
 It was one of the five most densely populated towns in the Lublin Voivodeship at that time.
 Apart from Lublin, Kazimierz Dolny was another town with a bigger population than Ostrów. Łuków and Parczew had nearly the same number of inhabitants.
 In 1589, in order to increase colonisation, King Sigismund III granted Ostrów the right to organise three markets a week.
 In spite of that, the importance of Ostrów decreased in the following decade.
 Cossack and Swedish invasions during the period known as Deluge as well as numerous conflicts and the greed of starosties resulted in a considerable deterioration of the town.
 The devastation of Ostrów by the troops of Moszkowski, Capitain of Horse, in 1657 was one of the major factors contributing to its collapse.

 The population decreased to 300 people.
 The period of rule by Kings Augustus II and Augustus III witnessed further degradation of the town, in particular the years 1712–1717, when its inhabitants were forced to bear the expense of maintaining troops, although Ostrów was never a battlefield.
 This situation resulted in the mass exodus of its inhabitants.
 In 1718 the population of Ostrów numbered only 20.

+Late modern period

 The town was annexed by Austria in the Third Partition of Poland in 1795.
 Following the Austro-Polish War of 1809 it was included in the short-lived Polish Duchy of Warsaw, and after its dissolution it fell to the Russian Partition in 1815.
 The administrative status of Ostrów altered several times.
 It functioned as a royal town until 1864, when the Russian government stripped its town rights, and renamed it into a settlers commune.
 In 1923 a part of Tyśmienica commune was annexed to Ostrów commune.
 The commune population numbered over 8,000 people in 1923.
 During the First World War Ostrów was completely devastated and its population decreased to 2,100 inhabitants.
 The Germans, who occupied it for four years (1914–1918), did not permit to rebuild it.
 The census of 1919 recorded 4,648 people.
 At that time Ostrów was a village commune.
 After Poland regained its independence in 1918, the inhabitants of Ostrów pronounced their plea for Ostrów to regain its status as a town.